Withdrawal Options

 KiwiSaver is about saving for your retirement, but there are other times when you might be able to access your savings.
 There are several withdrawal options within KiwiSaver.

 It could be that you are moving overseas; you may need make a withdrawal due to a life-shortening congenital condition or serious illness; you may be arranging a withdrawal on behalf of someone who has died; you may need to withdraw from KiwiSaver due to financial hardship.
-There are also options to withdraw from KiwiSaver to purchase your first home and you may well be eligible for the Housing New Zealand First Home Grant.
+There are also options to withdraw from KiwiSaver to purchase your first home.

 Withdrawal type How much can I withdraw, if eligible?
 Who handles my application?